 The Pinterest team is busy with tickets — with 100 million monthly active Pinners, last quarter they answered tens of thousands of them.
 The priority is to automate the process as much as possible — this way the Pinners will be able to get the answers they need faster.
 But the team is also working on improving another important metric — quality.

-Caroline Bechtel, Pinterest’s Community Specialist, believes using Unbabel definitely helps improve Customer Satisfaction levels across different languages.
+Providing responses in a user’s native language definitely helps improve Customer Satisfaction levels across different languages.
 Another advantage of Unbabel for Zendesk app is how easy it is to use.
 Training new agents takes time, but showing them how to use the Unbabel app takes 5 minutes, so it’s not making the onboarding process of new agents more complicated, it’s actually making it easier.

 Being able to scale and cover an international Customer Service is the key reason Pinterest decided to use Unbabel.
-Localization is a key ingredient to providing users with amazing, personalized experience, but it has to go beyond just translating the website; answering tickets in users’ native languages can result in great levels of customer satisfation.
+Localization is a key ingredient to providing users with amazing, personalized experience, but it has to go beyond just translating the website; answering multilingual support tickets in users’ native languages can result in great levels of customer satisfation.

 Even with a small customer service team, you can give your customers amazing care in their native language.
 This will help you build both trust and loyalty.
-If you want to see how easy it is to reply to customer tickets in multiple languages, simply download our Unbabel for Zendesk app.